Dr Stephen Cox

 - The Endothelial response to arecoline; Cox S, Ullah M, Zoellner H; Dental Board of NSW/Research Support.

-- Microarray analysis of the response of endothelium to arecoline; Ullah M, Kelly E, Cox S, Zoellner H, Kelly L; Australian Dental Research Foundation/Research Support.
+- Microarray analysis of the response of endothelium to arecoline; Ullah M, Kelly E, Cox S, Zoellner H, Kelly L; Australian Dental Association Inc/Research Support.

 - Dietary nutrients and inflammatory cytokines in Head and Neck Cancer; Cox S, Arora M, Arora A; Dental Board of NSW/Research Support.

-- Evaluation of the carcinogenic initiator and promotor activity in areca nut salivary preparations; Cox S, Kelly E, Zoellner H, Kelly L; Australian Dental Research Foundation/Research Support.
+- Evaluation of the carcinogenic initiator and promotor activity in areca nut salivary preparations; Cox S, Kelly E, Zoellner H, Kelly L; Australian Dental Association Inc/Research Support.

-- The risk of exposure to inorganic toxins from chewing tobacco and areca nut products; Hampton K, Arora M, Cox S; Australian Dental Research Foundation/Research Support.
+- The risk of exposure to inorganic toxins from chewing tobacco and areca nut products; Hampton K, Arora M, Cox S; Australian Dental Association Inc/Research Support.

-- Dietary nutrients and inflammatory cytokines in Head and Neck Cancer; Arora A, Zoellner H, Arora M, Cox S; Australian Dental Research Foundation/Research Support.
+- Dietary nutrients and inflammatory cytokines in Head and Neck Cancer; Arora A, Zoellner H, Arora M, Cox S; Australian Dental Association Inc/Research Support.

 - Inorganic toxins in chewing tobacco and areca nut products; Cox S, Hampton K, Arora M; Dental Board of NSW/Research Support.